A

 Direct debit

-This is when you give permission for money to be debited (taken out of) from your account automatically, for example, to pay your mortgage, household bills or a monthly gym membership.
-A direct debit can only be set up by the organisation to which you are paying.
+This is when you give permission for money to be debited (taken out of) from your account automatically, for example, to pay your mortgage, household bills, or a monthly gym membership.
+A direct debit can only be set up by the organisation to which you are making a payment.

 E